simap/okos/README.md

 MVP
 ---

-* filesystem (8.3, even numbered/named file slots is ok, anything really), extent/linkedlist based
-* keyboard driver (ps2?) and api
-	* isr for keyboard clock pin
-	* scan code map/table
-	* handle keyup or keydown at minimum, fifo buffer
 * display driver and api
-	* probably need a minimal font - remember Apple ][ uppercase only font (but perhaps lowercase)
+	* minimal font - remember original Apple ][ uppercase only font
 	* Use 3x5 tiny font
 	* text drawing api
+		* oledDrawChar
+		* oledNewLine
+	* optional lowercase font, with descender support 3x5.5!
+* filesystem (if you can call it that)
+	* Actually just chopping 32k flash into 16 2k files.
+* keyboard driver and api
+	* ps2 keyboard interface
+	* scan code map/table
+	* handle only keyup.
+Keyboard gives you repeat for free
-* cli with some built-ins
+* cli/menu with some built-ins
 	* minimal assembler
+		* what kind of OS doesn't let you write code?!?
+		* minimal, but workable, instruction set support
 	* editor
+		* Hopefully better than edlin
 	* run
+		* user program takes over
+		* core API available
-	* ls
+		* user ISR supported

 Notes
 ----

 ### keyboard

-ps2
+Supports PS2 keyboards, decode scancodes.

-* simple protocol, keyboard will spam
+* simple protocol
+* can ignore keyup.
-* can ignore keydown, listen for keyup events. ignore most special keys
+* ignore most special keys.

 ### filesystem

-* pic18f25k50 has 32k flash. flash is written in 64B blocks.
-64B = 512 bits.
-512 * 64 = 32k.
-A single 64B block can be used to map a file to any number of non contiguous 64B blocks in available memory.
-It won't order them, but could provide a non-contigous sequential mapping.
+* pic18f25k50 has 32k flash.
+Split into 16 "files" of 2k each. file 0 (half of it anyway) contains okos.
+* TODO reserve first page, 64b, for metadata.

 ### display

-* The 2 decent res color LCDs I have both require almost 100 bytes of commands and init code
-* the 128x64 oled needs about 35 bytes of setup. give 32x10 display, plus 4 pixels
+* the 128x64 oled needs very little setup.
+* could get 10 lines of text (+ 4 pixels spare), but requires extra bit shifting.
+8 lines of 8 pixels is easy w/ the displays 8 bit tall row x 128 segments.
-* Font can be 128 or 192 bytes.
-Each face is 15 bits, can use the 16th bit to shift down for subscript
+* Full 7-bit ASCII support (96 chars) is 192 bytes.
+Each face is 15 bits, can use the 16th bit to shift down for descenders.
-* Would need to render characters on the fly
+* Unbuffered, render characters on the fly and send to display

 ### MCU